gem5/gem5/util/m5/README.md

 ### SCons command line flags

 --debug-build: Compile with the -g option, and -O0.
---no-test-xml: Exclude the test result XML files from the build.
+--run-tests:   Allow the test result XML files to be build targets.
 --verbose:     Show build command lines and full command output.

 ## External dependency detection